jegrywacheski/simple-chat-sockets/README.md

 ## Simple Chat App by Jesse Grywacheski

-I built this Simple Chat App for practise with websockets, authentication, and css.
+I built this Simple Chat App for practise with websockets, authentication, and user sessions in Node.js.

 The Node.js server features *Socket.io Websockets*,  *Passport authentication middleware*, and *Express Session middleware*